Water Resources

 Water resource management

-Our group promotes appropriate management of water resources through improvements in manufacturing processes, water conservation activities, and the use of recycled water.
+Our group promotes appropriate management of water resources at all of its production sites through improvements in manufacturing processes, water conservation activities, and the use of recycled water.

 Water reusing and recycling system